marekmika/nestjs/README.md

 ## Description

-Starter-repo - Nest with Prisma and Mongodb
+Starter-repo - Nest with Prisma and PostgreSQL

 ## Prerequisites
 Create and fill up .env file in root folder based on .env-dev file